leonlxli/TRITONED/README.md

 Visibility of system status
 - Users know where they are at all time and what they will be able to click since all buttons are responsive to hovering and popups/pages react accordingly.
+- When users are viewing posts under a certain gym, if that gym gets a new post, the user is given the option of updating their feed of that gym with the new posts.
+The same thing applies to the comments of posts.
+If a user is viewing the comments of the post, and another user submits a comment under the same post, then the user gets the option to update the post's comments.

 Match between system and the real world
 - We implemented natural languages and concepts that people are already familiar with (like “Post”, “Comments”, “Delete”).
 Nothing is new or hard to understand.
 Posts are also organized by chronological order (newest at the top), which is what people want to see and what is useful for them (making info appear in a natural and logical order).